alexhokl/notes/elastic.md

     - execution is generally faster as no score calculation is required
 - data type `keyword` will not have its field put into a Lucene analyser
   - that is the whole field is treated as a single token
+- default stop words filter is not enabled

 #### API